• Skip to primary navigation

 Make Ahead Ideas

 This miso sauce is best if you make it ahead of time, so it has time to develop the flavors.
-And I love that I can keep this in the fridge for more than just a few days.
+And I love that I can keep this in the fridge for at least a week.

 Frequently Asked Questions